andywelly/Pacman/README.md

 ## How to Play

 Run the program through the ShadowPac File in the src folder<br/>
-Further instructions will be given when run
+Further instructions will be given when the game is run